runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 Why we work with HSB and not RGB
 - How would you otherwise know brightness and saturation of a color?
 How would you create contrasts and schemes?

+The color object in Processing is not very good.
+That's why we create our own small class to handle HSB and RGB colors.

 HSB Color Wheel
 ---------------